 MBA International Business (MBA)

-The MBA International Business (Master of Business Administration) offered by the University of East London (UEL) and Rheinische Fachhochschule Koeln (RFH) supports you on your journey to an international management career.
+The MBA International Business (Master of Business Administration) supports you on your journey to an international management career.

 In contrast to a master degree (M.A., or M.Sc.), a MBA focusses on leadership and management competency to enable participants to take a general management positions.